-There are 102 affordable apartments in Jackson that offer reduced rents to low-income households.
+There are 102 low-income apartments in Jackson that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |Kentucky Housing Corporation||Section 8 Housing Choice Voucher (HCV)|

 Jackson features 72 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.

 There are 102 rent subsidized apartments that do not provide direct rental assistance but remain affordable to low income households in Jackson.

 On average, Section 8 Housing Choice vouchers pay Jackson landlords $500 per month towards rent.
 The average voucher holder contributes $200 towards rent in Jackson.